-Alice has spent her legal career to date advising in relation to insurance coverage and representing insurers and their insureds in relation to regulatory matters and claims (both pre-action and during litigation).
+Alice has spent her legal career to date advising in relation to insurance coverage and representing insurers and their insureds in relation to claims (both pre-action and during litigation) and regulatory matters.
 She has experience of defending claims, complaints and disciplinary proceedings brought against legal, construction, medical and financial professionals within the professional indemnity sector, and also D&O claims.
-Alice’s medical negligence experience has centred on defending individual medical union members in litigation and at the GMC/GDC.

 Letters and membership

 - Solicitor of the Senior Courts and Member of the Law Society of England & Wales

 - Member of the British Insurance Law Association (BILA)